Schlaefer/Saito/docs/install.md

 ## Enable debug mode

 If something goes wrong enable the CakePHP debug mode, which shows you more information.
-In `app/config/core.php` set:
+In `app/Config/core.php` set:

 	Configure::write('debug', 0);

 to

 	Configure::write('debug', 1);

+/* vim: set filetype=mkd : */